Transfer of credits for communication and language studies

 • In the second national language (Swedish/Finnish, 3 cr)

-Inclusion in Language Centre modules of language and communication studies completed elsewhere
+Inclusion in Language Centre programmes of language and communication studies completed elsewhere

-Inclusion in degree of KiVAKO/KiVANET courses completed elsewhere
+Inclusion in degree of KiVANET/KiVAKO or KiViTa courses completed elsewhere

 • Complete an application for inclusion in Sisu.
 Read carefully the instructions related to applying for inclusion.